 Street voices

-"Real quick, often can be spelled RQ by a text.
-Literally is what it means to just receive something, check something, or whatever, really quickly.
-An example would be, Ayo can you hit me up real quick?"
+"Real quick often can be spelled RQ in a text.
+Literally it means to just get something, check something, or whatever, really quickly.
+An example would be, ayo, can you hit me up real quick?"

 What it means